 My research focuses on international security and international relations, and in particular on contemporary and historical nuclear politics.
-I look at the place of nuclear weapons in the diplomatic relations of Iran, Israel, and India.
-My primary interest is in how nuclear weapons are used as political resources and I take an interdisciplinary perspective on international security that draws from political science, history, and sociology.
+I’m particularly interested in issues of identity and status as they apply to the nuclear programs of Israel, India, and Iran.
+I take an interdisciplinary perspective on international security that draws from political science, history, and sociology.

 From a technical perspective, ambiguities in the difference between civilian and military nuclear technology result in contestation and manipulation of the material components necessary for nuclear statehood.
 I track how Israel’s diplomatic history with the United States unfolds through this sort of manipulation.
 From a legal perspective, I examine both the history and legal text of the NPT in order to show how it shapes India’s self-understanding in the global nuclear regime and becomes a resource for its continuing dissent to the treaty.
 Finally, the distinction between nuclear and non-nuclear states is also driven by normative understandings of what it means to be a responsible nuclear state.
 I show how Iran’s recognition as nuclear or non-nuclear hinges on its recognition as responsible or irresponsible.

 Photo Credit: UN Photo/Milton Grant